enderphan94/HCMRealestate/README.md

 The script will:
 1. Launch Chrome in headless mode
-2. Navigate to the specified BatDongSan.com.vn URL
+2. Navigate to the specified realestate URL
 3. Extract property information including:
    - Property titles
    - Prices